St. Louis hiker dies on hiking trail after running out of water

-PENNINGTON COUNTY, S.D. — A St. Louis man who was hiking on an unmarked trail in southwestern South Dakota that was featured in a social media challenge died when he and another hiker ran out of water, authorities said Thursday.
+PENNINGTON COUNTY, S.D. — A St. Louis man who was hiking on an unmarked trail in southwestern South Dakota died when he and another hiker ran out of water, authorities said Thursday.

 The Pennington County Sheriff's Office said 22-year-old Maxwell Right, of St. Louis, was hiking in Badlands National Park Wednesday when he collapsed and died of suspected dehydration and exposure.